- any of a genus (Nyssa) of the sour-gum family of tall North American trees found in moist forests or swamps, including the black gum and cotton gum

 Origin of tupelo; from uncertain or unknown; perhaps Creek an unverified form 'topilwa, literally , swamp tree ; from íto, tree + opílwa, swamp

-- Any of several trees of the genus Nyssa, especially N. aquatica, of the southeast United States, having soft light wood.
+- Any of several trees of the genus Nyssa of Asia and the eastern United States, having simple alternate leaves and small flowers.

-A city of northeast Mississippi north-northwest of Columbus.
+A city of northeast Mississippi north-northwest of Jackson.
 It was the site of a Civil War battle (July 14, 1864) in which Union forces defeated the Confederate troops led by Gen. Nathan B. Forrest.